 Just as there is a need for DEI in business in general, there is a strong need for it in supply chain.
 Recent Gartner research with the Association for Supply chain Management (ASCM) showed a high level of interest in and commitment to supply chain diversity in organizations.
 This information aligns with an increased expectation from employees for companies to take a stand on societal and cultural issues.

 Growth in supply chain has already created challenges in finding enough talent to meet the needs of employers.
 In order to be an attractive employer for new and existing talent, an organization has to evaluate their supply chain commitments to diversity and act appropriately, being as transparent as possible to communicate their commitments and show proof of action.
 Leaders in supply chain must take action through real investment of budget, resources, and internal changes.
 However, by hiring in a more diverse way (for example, by sex, race, or geography), supply chain leaders can decrease the skills shortage, expand hiring, and improve retention.
+Hiring diverse talent can be done by leveraging DEI recruiting.
 Currently, there is approximately a 20 percent gap between men and women employees in supply chain.
 This alone presents a large opportunity for organizations to attract, develop, keep, and leverage a powerful talent pool.
 A truly diverse workforce is composed of people who are different in race, ethnicity, gender, ability, age, veteran status, work styles, and experience.

 Benefits of Practicing Diversity, Equity, and Inclusion